Manith-2001/irc_ts/README.md

 So your question would be how to distinguish a channel message from a message directly from a user well that is simple if the sender has `#` then its from a channel for example `#yourChannel` but if its from a user it will look something like this `user`

-Now this library is still in a very primitive stage so there will be many Commands of IRC that the moduke wont be handling but for that I have left a provision :
+Now this library is still in a very primitive stage so there will be many Commands of IRC that the module wont be handling but for that I have left a provision :

 ```ts
 client.myEmitter.addListener("data", function (message: any) {